musebrot1/NXShare/README.md

 2. Copy it to the `switch/` folder on your SD card
 3. Launch via the Homebrew Launcher

+NXShare is also available in the Homebrew App Store

 ---

 ## Usage